payssion/payssion-android/READEME_EN.md

 ```
 ## Usage
 ### Create a transaction
-Lets say you create a transaction in `MainActivity`.
+Let's say you create a transaction in `MainActivity`.
 ```java
 Intent intent = new Intent(MainActivity.this, PayssionActivity.class);
 intent.putExtra(PayssionActivity.ACTION_REQUEST,